yours7himanshu/v4/docs/content/blog/new.md

 I am planning to shoot a series of YouTube videos about my newly discovered way of working with AI.
 You can either send me a list of your questions and I will make a video answer, or we have a recorded video call and do it live together.
 All videos I will post in my new telegram channel.
 Send me your requests in DM.

+Let me share what makes the new WeDance concept exciting:

+Instead of trying to connect dancers city by city, we're building vibrant communities around specific dance styles first.
+Think about it - when you're passionate about Salsa, Bachata, or any other dance style, you're part of a global family that shares the same passion, vocabulary, and culture.

+This new approach means:

+- You'll connect with dancers who share your specific dance passion, regardless of location
+- Find style-specific events, workshops, and festivals more easily
+- Learn from and collaborate with international teachers and dancers
+- Join a focused community that truly understands your dance journey
+- Participate in both local and global dance opportunities

+It's like having a dedicated space for your dance style, where everyone speaks your language - both literally and in dance terms!
+And as these style-specific communities grow stronger, we'll naturally expand into city-specific features and cross-style connections.

 Now back to WeDance.
 A team of AI expert agents in Cursor AI and me as a decision maker created a new concept of WeDance and now it's time for user testing.
 We are looking for dancers, organizers, and artists for interviews.
 Drop a comment below if you are interested.